ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/x86_64-pc-nto-qnx710.rst

     Currently, Ferrocene only qualifies cross compilation to this target from :ref:`x86_64-unknown-linux-gnu`.
 Cross-compilation from
-    :ref:`x86_64-pc-windows-msvc` is experimental and cross-compilation from
+    :ref:`x86_64-pc-windows-msvc` is untested and cross-compilation from
     :ref:`aarch64-apple-darwin` is unsupported.

 Prerequisites